ColorlibHQ/Activello/readme.txt

 = 1.1.0 - 30.06.2016 =

 * Added Link to documentation
 * Fixed compatibility errors with the WP 4.6 and PHP 7.
 * Now you can use unlimited number of slides on Slider
 * Other minor code tweaks and improvements
+* Added French translation thanks to Eddy Lelièvre-Berna
+* Added Greek translation thanks to Tsakman
+* Added Slovak translation thanks to Marek

 = 1.0.3 - 28.06.2016 =